nurbekismagulov/nurbekismagulov/README.md

 ### Hi there 👋

 My name is Nurbek and I am software engineer(iOS Developer) from Kazakhstan.
-As a software engineer I don't want to depend on concrete platform(iOS), that's why I started my journey of full-stack development!

 LinkedIn, telegram: **@nurbekismagulov**